kubernetes/autoscaler/vertical-pod-autoscaler/docs/features.md

 ## In-Place Updates

 VPA supports in-place updates to reduce disruption when applying resource recommendations.
 This feature leverages Kubernetes' in-place update capabilities (beta in 1.33) to modify container resources without requiring pod recreation.
+For more information, see [AEP-4916: Support for in place updates in VPA](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler/enhancements/4016-in-place-updates-support)

 ### Usage